raymondkfcheung/lazy-dot/docs/pens/lamy-pens.md

 # Lamy Pens

-I have a Lamy Joy and an AL-Star, as well as several fake Safari pens.
+I have a Lamy Joy and an AL-Star Bronze, as well as several fake Safari pens.
 Those are very cheap, and I bought them for a few reasons:

 1. I can learn how to disassemble and reassemble a fountain pen.
 Since they are cheap, they are good for experimenting.
 2. I can use them for spare parts.
 Most of the parts are interchangeable with the original ones.